Name: John Cooley

 Spotswood had only a few weeks to assemble his men and to march them to Fort

-owned slaves in Stokes county, NC).
+owned slaves in Stokes County, NC).
 Might he had brought John along, either

 as a friend or perhaps as someone having the double benefit to him as

-After moving to Town Fork Settlement, Richard Goode went on to hold
+After moving to Town Fork

-several positions in the local government, including the office of Sheriff.
+government, including the office of Sheriff.
+He was eventually elevated to

-He was eventually elevated to Major during the Revolution and seemed to have
+Major during the Revolution and seemed to have garnered a good deal of

-garnered a good deal of respect in Stokes county.
-He was doubtlessly
+respect in Stokes County.
+He was doubtlessly well-educated, literate and

-well-educated, literate and was a large property owner.
-John Cooley, on the
+was a large property owner.
+John Cooley, on the other hand, was known to

-other hand, was known to sign with his mark, a 'C', indicating that he was
+sign with his mark, a 'C', indicating that he was likely illiterate.
+He may

-likely illiterate.
-He was given "poor money" in 1761 and is described in a
+have been the John Cooley given "poor money" in 1761 and is described in a

 1772 document as being a laborer.

-child was born in Virginia3 in 1761.
-As it was common practice not to allow servants to
+was common practice not to allow servants to marry, it can well be inferred

-release.
-And with that scenario, and having emigrated to a new colony with a
+emigrated to a new colony (North Carolina) with a young family, the

-young family, the community could well have found that John should receive
+community could well have found that John should receive benefit of the poor

 So how could it be that an illiterate ex-convict banished from his

-acres of land?
+land?

 To answer that question, we need to look at Britain.
 The government